hyperledger-archives/sawtooth-core/docs/source/architecture/poet.rst

 ``generateSignUpData()`` and ``unsealSignUpData()``.
 Then the sign-up tuple (username, ledgername, PPK, PSK, MCID) is sealed to disk, with username and ledgername used to generate the filename.
-Anytime a user authenticates to the service the latter can have the enclave unseal and use the sign-up tuple from the file corresponding to that user (and ledger).
+Anytime a user authenticates to the server the latter can have the enclave unseal and use the sign-up tuple from the file corresponding to that user (and ledger).

 Population Size and Local Mean Computation